Family of U.S. man detained in North Korea asks for Thanksgiving reunion

-LOS ANGELES The wife of an 85-year-old American man detained in North Korea appealed to the reclusive Asian nation on Monday to free him and allow him to return home to California for the Thanksgiving holiday.
+LOS ANGELES The wife of an 85-year-old American man detained in North Korea appealed to the reclusive Asian nation to free him and allow him to return home to California for the upcoming Thanksgiving holiday, in a U.S. television interview on Monday.

 Merrill Newman, a veteran of the Korean War who had been visiting North Korea as a tourist, has been held since authorities in Pyongyang on October 26 took him off an Air Koryo plane that had been set to depart the country.

-"I would like to remind them that this is the 30th day of his detention, that we're looking forward as a family to being together on Thanksgiving and we need to have Merrill back at the head of the table for the holidays," Newman's wife, Lee Newman, said in an interview with CNN.
+"I would like to remind them that this is the 30th day of his detention, that we're looking forward as a family to being together on Thanksgiving and we need to have Merrill back at the head of the table for the holidays," Merrill Newman's wife, Lee Newman, told CNN.

 "And we ask respectfully for them to release him and let him come home," she added.

-Merrill Newman's detention was revealed last week, and the U.S. State Department has since publicly called on North Korea to release Newman and another American, Kenneth Bae, 45, who has been held in the country for more than a year.
+Merrill Newman's detention was first revealed last week, and the U.S. State Department has since publicly called on North Korea to release Newman and another American, Kenneth Bae, 45, who has been held in the country for over a year.

 Newman was detained a day after he and his tour guide had been interviewed by North Korean authorities at a meeting in which Newman's service during the Korean War was discussed, his son, Jeff Newman, told CNN last week.